Smooth Gowdy symmetric generalized Taub-NUT solutions: Geometric preliminaries

-vanish.
-The geometrical interpretation is that the $2$-space orthogonal to the $2$-space spanned by $\xi$ and $\eta$ in $M$ is integrable to a $2$-surface everywhere.
-This allows us to make the following general ansatz for the metric $g$ on $M$,
+vanish for spatial \Sth-topology.
+The geometrical interpretation is that the $2$-space orthogonal to the $2$-space spanned by $\xi$ and $\eta$ in $T_pM$ ($p\in M$) is integrable and hence forms a $2$-surface everywhere.
+This suggests the following ansatz for the metric

-where $A,B=0,1$ label coordinates on the submanifolds orthogonal to the Killing vector fields; the metric $g_{AB}$ is so far unspecified.
+where $A,B=0,1$ label coordinates $t$ and $\theta$ on the submanifolds orthogonal to the Killing vector fields; the metric $g_{AB}$ is so far unspecified.
 The functions $R$, $L$ and $Q$ only depend on $t$ and $\theta$, i.e.\ are constant along the Killing vector fields.
+Chru\'sciel \cite{Chrusciel:1999dk} shows that under a certain genericity condition, $U(1)\times U(1)$-symmetric vacuum solutions imply the existence of a smooth function\footnote{The function $M$ must not be confused with the symbol for the manifold $M$.} $M$, a constant $R_0>0$, and functions $Q$ and $L$ as above such that the spacetime $(0,\pi)\times\Sth$ with $g$ of the form \Eqref{eq:generalGowdy} and

+can be isometrically embedded into a maximally extended globally hyperbolic vacuum spacetime.
+One calls such a spacetime a \keyword{Gowdy spacetime} and the coordinate condition \Eqref{eq:arealgauge} for $t\in (0,\pi)$ the \keyword{areal gauge}.

-It also follows that $\lambda$ and $\omega$, as objects on $S$, are constant along $\eta$.
-Moreover, $\eta$ is a hypersurface orthogonal vector field in $S$ (but not necessarily in $M$).
-We can compute
+By performing the symmetry reduction of a Gowdy spacetime with respect to the Killing field $\xi$ as mentioned above, it follows that $\lambda$ and $\omega$, as objects on $S$, are constant along $\eta$.
+We can compute from \Eqref{eq:generalGowdy} that